Peter Arnett: Invasion of Iraq

+I want to apologize to NBC, MSNBC, National Geographic EXPLORER and the American people for clearly making a misjudgment by giving the interview to Iraqi Television.
+Clearly by giving that interview I created a firestorm in the United States, and for that I'm truly sorry.

 Later that day, Arnett was hired by the British tabloid, The Daily Mirror, which had opposed the war.
 A couple of days later he also received work from Greek television channel NET television, and Belgian VTM.